baodrate/snap-sync/README.md

 	 -u, --UUID <UUID>        Specify the UUID of the mounted BTRFS subvolume to back up to.
 Otherwise will prompt.
 							  If multiple mount points are found with the same UUID, will prompt user.

+## First run

+When you run `snap-sync` you will be prompted to choose a disk to back up to.
+The first time you run `snap-sync` for a particular disk (new UUID) you will be prompted to choose a backup location on that disk.
+If the directory you specify does not exist, it will be created.

 ## Systemd unit and timer

 A systemd unit and timer are included.
 These are instantiated units.
 You need to